- Home

 To Apply

-If you are interested in applying to the Diverse Scholars Program at Framingham State University, please contact your high school's transition program to discuss eligibility.
-Applications are obtained and referrals to the Diverse Scholars Program are made through the prospective student's school district.
+If you are interested in applying to the MAIPSE Program at Framingham State University, please contact your high school's transition program to discuss eligibility.
+Applications are obtained and referrals to the MAIPSE Program are made through the prospective student's school district.

 Contact Information

-For more information about the Diverse Scholars Program, contact:
+For more information about the MAIPSE Program, contact:

 Director, Center for Academic Success and Achievement